+Studies have not shown that breast implants can cause these conditions.
+Most studies suggest that there is no connection between breast implants and these medical conditions.
+However, you should be aware of them.
 It is possible that there are risks that are not known and could be associated with breast implants in the future.

-The information discussed in this section is based on studies published in the medical literature through 2019, that include women with many different types, brands, and models of breast implants for augmentation and/or reconstruction.
+The information discussed in this section is based on studies published in the medical literature through the end of 2009, that include women with many different types, brands, and models of breast implants for augmentation and/or reconstruction.